Simplicial and dimension groups with group action and their realization: Faithfulness and the Classification Theorem

+\begin{proof} We recall \cite[Theorem 4.5]{Roozbeh_Lia} stating that if $\Gamma$ is abelian and if $K$ has an involution which satisfies some additional conditions, then $\phi$ can be obtained to be a graded $*$-algebra isomorphism.
+If the arguments related to the presence of an involution are not considered and Propositions \ref{fullness} and \ref{faithfulness} are used instead of \cite[Theorem 2.7 and Theorem 3.4]{Roozbeh_Lia}, the proof of \cite[Theorem 4.5]{Roozbeh_Lia} modifies to the proof of the theorem. \end{proof}

-One may wonder whether the homomorphism $\phi$ from Theorem \ref{classification} can be required to be both a graded ring and a graded $K$-module homomorphism, just like in the case when $\Gamma$ is abelian and $K$ commutative in \cite[Theorem 5.2.4]{Roozbeh_book}.
-The example below illustrate that this cannot be required.
+One may wonder whether the assumption that $K$ is commutative can be dropped from Theorem \ref{classification} and still have that the homomorphism $\phi$ is both a graded ring and a graded $K$-module homomorphism.
+The example below illustrates that this cannot be required.